agustino42/agustino42/README.md

-# 💫 About Me:
-🔭 I’m currently working on my Skills.
+# 💫 About Me:🔭 I’m currently working on my Skills.
 🌱 I’m currently learning more about Frontend Web development 💬 Ask me about any tech-related stuff.
 📫 How to reach me: Email - lopezagustin26@gmail.com